Leo3418/leo3418.github.io/collections/_posts/en/2021-04-27-gentoo-config-systemd.md

 system is used, but there are some details that would change with the choice of init system.
-Users who want to use systemd can follow all Handbook's instructions to install the operating system, but when it comes to a step in the Handbook that has extra comments, notes or remarks in this article, please pay attention to the relevalt information here.
+Users who want to use systemd can follow all Handbook's instructions to install the operating system, but when it comes to a step in the Handbook for which this article has extra comments, notes or remarks, please pay attention to the relevant information here.

 ## Configuring the Kernel